donadigo/TMInterfacePublic/docs.md

 * `bf_max_no_finish_streak` - If set, specifies how many tries it will take the script to reset back to the original solution when not finishing.
 This setting is only used when `bf_change_solution_chance` is set.
 By default this is `-1` which means disabled.

-* `bf_seach_forever` - If set to `true`, after finding a better time, the script will set the new inputs as original inputs and begin to search for a lower time than the previous one.
+* `bf_search_forever` - If set to `true`, after finding a better time, the script will set the new inputs as original inputs and begin to search for a lower time than the previous one.
 The inputs will always be printed immediately after finding a faster time.
 By default this is `false`, which means the script will stop when a new time is found.

 # TMInterface Scripts